flitbit/json-path/README.md

 **Differentiator**

-The thing that makes JSON-Path different from JSON-Pointer is that you can do more than reference a single thing.
-Instead, you are able to `select` the things out of a structure, such as:
+The thing that makes JSON-Path different from JSON-Pointer is that you can do more than reference a single point in a structure.
+Instead, you are able to `select` many pieces of data out of a structure, such as:

 `/store/book[*]/price`
 ```javascript